Pest Management Fact Sheet #5008

 Four species of carpet beetles are of major concern in Maine.
-Most important is the black carpet beetle, which is black, oval and less than 1/4 inch long.
+Most important is the Black carpet beetle, which is black, oval and less than 1/4 inch long.
 The carrot-shaped larva (young or immature) is less than 1/2 inch long, reddish or golden brown with short hair on its body and a tuft of long hair at the end of its abdomen.
-Black carpet beetle larvae are more likely to feed on grains than other carpet beetles.
+Black carpet beetle larvae are more likely to feed on grains than other species of carpet beetle larvae.

-Because adults of the varied, common and furniture carpet beetles are similar in form and habits, they are grouped together here.
-These beetles are about 1/8 inch long and have a broadly oval appearance.
-There are minor differences in the 1/4 long larvae of these three pests.
+Because adults of the Varied, Common and Furniture carpet beetles are similar in form and habits, they can be discussed as a group.
+These beetles are about 1/8-inch long and have a broadly oval appearance.
+There are minor differences in the 1/4-long larvae of these three pests.

 The larval stage does most of the damage.
 Even though they are called carpet beetles, the larvae feed on many other items.
-Preferred foods include animal products, such as skins, furs, feathers, wool, hair and dead insects, but they also eat cotton to some extent.
+Preferred foods include animal products such as skins, furs, feathers, wool, hair and dead insects, but they also eat cotton to some extent.
 They are known to eat holes in yarns that are blends of wool and synthetic fibers.
-Because synthetics are not digestible, larvae need to eat more of each material to get enough wool to meet nutritional requirements.
-Consequently, great feeding damage occurs.
+Because synthetics are not digestible, larvae need to eat more of each material to get enough wool to meet their nutritional requirements.
+Consequently, significant feeding damage can occur.

 Adult beetles are good fliers and are attracted to light.
-Finding adult beetles on window sills is often the first sign of infestation.
-But by that time, the larvae have already inflicted a lot of damage to whatever material was consumed.
+Finding adult beetles on window sills is often the first sign of an infestation.
+By such time, however, the larvae have already inflicted a lot of damage to whatever material was consumed.

 Beetle infestation occurs in many ways.
-In warmer climates, the creatures apparently survive outside, providing a ready source for household infestation.
+In warmer climates, carpet beetles can survive outside, providing a ready source for household infestation.
 In Maine, these insects are more likely to come into homes on clothes, cloth or almost anything that is brought indoors.

 Carpet beetles are best controlled by a pest management professional.
 However, there are steps the homeowner can take to prevent or control the pests.